stonehenge0/bachelorthesis_multilingual_steering/README.md

 bash setup.sh
 ```

 The script will prompt you for a HuggingFace token (required to access gated models).
-It will then set up a Conda environment, install the required packages.
-For evaluation we use a modified_lm_eval_harness.
+It will then set up a Conda environment and install all required packages.

+It also installs modified_lm_eval_harness for evaluation.
 It is exactly the same as the [original](https://github.com/EleutherAI/lm-evaluation-harness), but with two added tasks (MultiJail and OR-Bench).

 > The script is primarily inteded for setup on an HPC cluster, but you can use environment.yaml to set up wherever you like.